Table of Contents

 The four pushup variations (one for each level in Exercise for Better Bones) are:

-- With wall push ups, what you want to do is ensure that your hands are at the height of your shoulder through your push up.
+- Ensure that your hands are at the height of your shoulder through your wall push up.

-- If I’m standing arm-length distance away, I’m going to point my hands in towards one another.
+- If you stand arm-length distance away from the wall, point your hands in towards one another.

-- I’m going to have them one and a half shoulder-width apart.
+- Have them one and a half shoulder-width apart.

-- If my shoulders are 14 inches, I want to go to about a 21 inch width to get a more comfortable distance between my hands to focus on my pecs.
+- If your shoulders are 14 inches, go to about a 21 inch width to get a more comfortable distance between your hands to focus on your pectoral muscles.

 - Take a nice breath in, slowly exhale as you come in, and push away from the wall.

 - Use your abdominals to stop your body from sagging.

 - Keep your ears, shoulder, hip and knee in alignment through your wall push up.

 - If you feel like you get more of a stretch in your calf and this stops you from getting the most out of your wall push up, allow yourself to roll forward onto the balls of your feet.

 - You don’t have to keep your heels down through your wall push up.

 - If you find that the straight arm is too easy for you, then step away from the wall.